Yodata/real-estate/www/schemas/canary/README.md

 A place to share and develop new events together.

+Models in the documentation site follow the [asyncapi 1.2 specification](https://www.asyncapi.com/docs/specifications/1.2.0/)

 ## Create a new event

 Create a new file in the canary directory